Contact us Start a Trial

 ${rule id}/params/${parameter}/${path}=${value}

-• Where ${path} can be <project> (literally, with brackets!) to set the severity of the entire project, /path/to/folder to set the severity of an entire folder, or /path/to/file.vhd to set the severity of a specific file.
+Replace ${path} with <project> (literally, with brackets!) to scope the setting to the entire project, /path/to/folder to scope it to a folder, or /path/to/file.vhd to scope it to a specific file.

 For example, to configure the VHDL maximum line width rule as an error (instead of a warning) parameterized at 80 characters, use the following configuration: